Kwandwe Melton Manor

-Kwandwe Private Game Reserve stretches along 42 kms of the Great Fish River and the 22,200 hectare reserve is set on the edge of the former Karoo Basin, where several of Africa’s vegetation zones converge and biodiversity is extremely rich.
+Kwandwe Private Game Reserve stretches along 42 kms of the Great Fish River and the 22,200 hectare reserve is set on the edge of the former Karoo Basin, where several of Africa’s vegetation zones converge, and biodiversity is extremely rich.
 The Kwandwe landscape is dominated by valley bushveld on open plains and rolling hills, with succulent euphorbias, aloes and spekboom among the characteristic plants.
-Thousands of animals, including the ‘big five’ (lion, leopard, elephant, rhino and buffalo) have been reintroduced to roam the reserve, which is also a haven for endangered animals and birds and numerous programmes to support them have been introduced.
+Thousands of animals, including the ‘big five’ (lion, leopard, elephant, rhino and buffalo) have been reintroduced to roam the reserve, which is also a haven for endangered animals and birds and numerous programs to support them have been introduced.

 Melton Manor offers four guest rooms with an expansive veranda, enormous bed and butler hatch for discrete morning service.
-Sandstone walls and crocheted blankets in funky shades evoke a nostalgic yet cosy atmosphere.
+Sandstone walls and crocheted blankets in funky shades evoke a nostalgic yet cozy atmosphere.
 Relax and unwind in deep bathtubs and enjoy stunning bushveld views through large windows.

 Children of all ages are welcome to stay at Melton Manor, however, there is a recommended minimum age of 6 years for all game drives.
 Baby sitting for younger children can be arranged if necessary while the rest of the family goes out on a game drive.

 Facilities at the lodge include a swimming pool and a library where you can relax with a good book or play a variety of board games.
-The farm-style kitchen offers mouthwatering cuisine which can be enjoyed at the dining table, on the terrace or in the ox wagon boma.
+The farm-style kitchen offers mouth-watering cuisine which can be enjoyed at the dining table, on the terrace or in the ox wagon boma.

 Game drives, guided walks, fishing, canoeing, bush picnics and rhino tracking are all included in room rates.
 Archaeological drives are charged additionally.

-When to travel
+When to go

 Game viewing is excellent all year round.
 Summers (October to March) are hot and wet, were as winters (May to August) are cool and dry.
 Daytime temperatures in summer are high and may soar above 36°C/97°F. Winter is known to produce beautiful warm days, though the evenings and early mornings can be quite chilly.